Emily's Entourage: Personal background

 Kramer-Golinkoff was born on January 9, 1985.
 At six weeks old, she was diagnosed with CF. At a young age, her mother, Liza, would pound "on her chest for 45 minutes to loosen the mucus in her lungs."

-Today, her lungs function at about one third of the normal lung function.
+In 2012, her lungs were described as functioning at about one third of the normal lung function.
 Emily undergoes a daily regimen of three to four hours of "airway clearance and breathing treatments" in addition to taking approximately 30 pills and four shots of insulin.

 Kramer-Golinkoff has a rare form of CF with a high prevalence among Ashkenazi Jews.
-Her mutation belongs to a larger category called nonsense mutations, which affect approximately 10% of CF cases worldwide and account for up to 30% genetic diseases more broadly.
+Her mutation belongs to a larger category called nonsense mutations, which affects approximately 10% of CF cases worldwide and accounts for up to 30% of genetic diseases more broadly.

 She graduated in 2003 from Lower Merion High School in Ardmore, Pennsylvania.
 She graduated cum laude from the University of Pennsylvania's Annenberg School for Communication and then completed her master's degree in bioethics at the University of Pennsylvania Perelman School of Medicine in 2009.